Driving the Global Food Revolution: Japan’s Cutting-Edge Food Processing Technology Takes Center Stage

 The Japan Food Machinery Manufacturers’ Association (FOOMA) will host FOOMA JAPAN 2026, one of the world's largest comprehensive food processing exhibitions, from June 2 to 5, 2026, at Tokyo Big Sight.
 Under the theme "The Shift is On," the event will feature a record 1,025 exhibitors and over 7,000 products, presenting a concrete vision for the future of the food industry, and feature an “Innovation Program” focused on automation, digital transformation (DX), and robotics.

 As the global popularity of Japanese cuisine continues to expand, replicating authentic taste and quality remains a significant challenge for international food manufactures.
 Japanese food processing technology offers a definitive solution to this issue through its specialized ability to handle wide-variety, low-volume production while maintaining delicate textures and presentation.
 These technologies provide long-term value by improving safety, yield, and operational stability through manpower-saving automation.
-Adoption of these systems is particularly accelerating in the Asian market.
-By implementing Japanese automated equipment, local food manufacturers and food service companies are simultaneously achieving manpower-saving and quality standardization, enabling them to expand production capacity while adhering to specific Japanese quality standards.
+Global adoption of these systems is accelerating, enabling manufacturers to scale production capacity and ensure consistent quality standards that align with traditional Japanese culinary requirements.

 About FOOMA JAPAN 2026